pal0064/tutorials/stanza/BasicComponents.md

 4. {processor}_model_path
      - Path to load an alternate model.
 5. {processor}_pretrain_path
-    - For processors which use word vectors, path to load an alternate set of word vectors.
+    - For processors which use word vectors, a path to load an alternate set of word vectors.

 ``` python